-Whilst the green variety is available all year round, Germans prefer the seasonal white variety that grows only during ‘Spargelzeit’ (asparagus season) which lasts from mid-April to mid June.
+Whilst the green variety is available all year round, Germans prefer the seasonal white variety that grows only during ‘Spargelzeit’ (asparagus season) which lasts from mid-April to mid or late June.

 More white asparagus is eaten in Germany than anywhere else in the world, except Switzerland.
-In 2016, over 120,000 tonnes of white asparagus were harvested in Germany alone!
+In 2017, over 125,000 tonnes of white asparagus were harvested in Germany alone.

 A national obsession